KPN: Since 1998

 In 2001 KPN tried to merge with the Belgian telco Belgacom.
 It did not succeed because of the objections of the Belgian government.
 In 2001, Spanish Telefonica expressed an interest in buying KPN.

 The Japanese mobile telephone company NTT DoCoMo holds a 2% stake in KPN Mobile NV.
 From 2002 until 2007 KPN Mobile provided i-mode services on its mobile phone networks. i-mode as introduced by KPN's E-Plus in Germany in March 2002 and by KPN Mobile The Netherlands in April 2002 was the first mobile Internet service in Europe (ahead of Vodafone's V-live).

 KPN partly owned KPNQwest, a telecommunications company equally owned by KPN and the American Qwest Communications International.
 The company was set to bring together the state-of-the-art fibre-optic networks of the two partners and the Internet services expertise and customer base of EUnet International.
 The company collapsed in a bankruptcy in 2002.

 KPN also has operational synergies through joint ventures with TDC and Swisscom.

+With the introduction of its IPTV service named Mine in 2005, KPN was rejected from entering Dutch cable trade association VECAI because the association thought that KPN was seen as a "trojan horse" and that, if accepted, VECAI's purpose would become useless.

 In 2007 KPN acquired Getronics N.V., a worldwide ICT services company with more than 22,000 employees, and almost doubled its former size.
 KPN has divested parts of Getronics that didn't meet their core interests for example in 2008 they sold a Dutch department of Getronics named Business Application Services (BAS) to CapGemini for about €250,000,000.

 In August 2013, América Móvil offered to take over the remaining 70% stake of the Dutch telecommunications company for 7.2 billion Euros ($9.49 billion).
 América Móvil currently owns close to 30% of KPN.
 The Dutch Government has issued a warning on this proposed takeover of KPN by Mexican Billionaire Carlos Slim, as part of his ambition to expand his telecom empire.
 The plans eventually ended when the "Stichting Preferente Aandelen B KPN" exercised a call option to gain ~50% of the total shares, in order to put up a temporary protection wall against the hostile takeover.

 In November 2020, EQT AB offered to take over KPN for 11 billion Euros.
 Further in April 2021 EQT AB and Stonepeak Infrastructure Partners jointly started work on a KPN takeover bid for 12.5 billion Euros.

 On 10 June 2021, a fiber-optic joint venture called Glaspoort and based in Amsterdam was established, a partnership between KPN and pension fund APG to expand the supply of fiber.
 Glaspoort plans to connect some 750,000 households and about 225,000 businesses to fiber which will require an investment of over €1 billion over the next five years.